1senlin/Motion-Anomaly-Detection/README.md

 * Comapring Levenberg-Marquardt and Covariance Matrix Adaptation- Evolution Startegy for phase portrait classification.
 * Classification of phase portraits
 * Tracking critical points in phase portrait for motion anomalies
-* A linear algorithm implpementation of the phase portrait classification
+* A linear algorithm implementation of the phase portrait classification
-* Experimenting the algorithm on the UMN crowd activity dataset(make sure to place the dataset in the exact forlder mentioned within the code)
+* Experimenting the algorithm on the UMN crowd activity dataset(make sure to place the dataset in the exact folder mentioned within the code)
 * Motion anomaly detected by change in fit:
 ![alt text](https://github.com/pranaava/Motion-Anomaly-Detection/blob/master/rnd_coll_anom3.png "Motion anomaly detectde by change in fit" )
 * Tracking critical points for motion anomalies: